InnovateForVegas/ov-challengers/doc/en/ext-ref.md

 **Terms**:

 - **User**: an end user of Challenger data, website content, etc, probably a member of the general public, news outlets, etc.
-- **Challenger**: an individual participating in one or more Challenges
+- **Challenger**: an individual participating in one or more Challenges, likely of minor age (students, youth in general)
-- **Facilitator**: an individual, likely as part of an organization, enabling participation in a Challenge by Challengers
+- **Facilitator**: an individual, likely as part of an organization, enabling participation in a Challenge by Challengers, including local events and engagements according to the rules set by the Organizer
-- **Organizer**: an individual, likely as part of an organization, enabling a Challenge and associated events and resources
+- **Organizer**: an individual, likely as part of an organization, responsible for a Challenge and associated events and resources
 - **Collaborator**: an individual, likely as part of an organization, sponsoring or otherwise supporting a Challenge and/or Challengers

 User Stories are implemented as [GitHub Story Issues in the Overview Repository](https://github.com/InnovateForVegas/ov-challengers/issues)